GROWING IN NETWORKS…

 LEARN MORE: Caldera Arts and Brains in central Oregon

 The museum, the 7th oldest in the United States, is another extraordinary partner in furthering education about both brain science and art.
-Noggin collaborated with PAM on the popular “Seeing Nature” exhibit (we contributed panels with text for a “Nature of Seeing” gallery which accompanied this striking collection of landscape paintings from the Paul G. Allen Collection), and PAM was also a co-sponsor of our “Briefing with Brains & Art” for the U.S. House of Representatives in spring 2016.
+Noggin collaborated with PAM on the popular “Seeing Nature” exhibit (we contributed panels with text for a “Nature of Seeing” gallery which accompanied this striking collection of landscape paintings from the Paul G. Allen Collection), and PAM was also a co-sponsor of our Brain + Art briefings for the U.S. House of Representatives in both 2016 and 2017.

 LEARN MORE: The Nature of Seeing @ the Portland Art Museum

 LEARN MORE: The Nature of Seeing: Noggins and Art

 LEARN MORE: Jeff Leake Joins Teacher Advisory Council @ PAM!